Peach Custard Coffee Cake

 Add melted butter.

 Spray two large 10-inch pie plates or round cake pans with cooking spray.
 Pat crust mixture into pan.
-I had to use a little flour so it wouldn’t stick to my fingers.
+I kept my hands moist so the dough wouldn’t stick to my fingers.

 Stir to combine.

-Spread sour cream mixture over top.
+Spread sour cream/custard mixture over top.
 Bake 15 minutes longer or until set.
-If you desire, you can sprinkle cinnamon-sugar over top and bake that way, too.

 The sour cream sets up like a custard after baking.